sgarciav/sergiogarciavergara.com/_portfolio/02-amr.markdown

 # Technical Skills <a id="headerlink" name="amr-skills" href="#amr-skills" title="Permalink to this headline"></a>
 ------------------

-The following summarizes my proficiency in the technical skills I implemented and acquired while working on the projects described in this post:
+The following summarizes my proficiency in the technical skills I improved on and acquired while working on the projects described in this post:

 <table>